WHAT DOES THE LAW SAY ABOUT HOW A PARTY CAN PICK A PARTY NOMINEE IF THE PRESUMPTIVE NOMINEE HAS DROPPED OUT?

 WHAT HAPPENS IF I AM ASKED TO FILL OUT A PROVISIONAL BALLOT?

 You may be asked to fill out a provisional ballot if your voter registration status cannot be verified for any reason.
 A provisional ballot is not counted on Election Day.
-Instead, it is returned to the Elections Division and as part of the Return Board process, and reviewed to ensure that the individual had not voted by mail-in or absentee ballot, or at the polling place.
+Instead, it is returned to the county election office and during the official canvassing process is reviewed to determine whether the voter is in fact an eligible voter or to ensure that the individual had not voted by mail-in or absentee ballot.
 Your vote will still count if your provisional ballot is approved.

 IF I NEED TO VOTE BY PROVISIONAL BALLOT, WHAT KIND OF INFORMATION OR ID IS NEEDED?